Where to Buy Souvenirs in Dubai!

 Souk Madinat Jumeirah is a traditionally styled “souk” or market.
-It is part of larger Madinat Jumeirah Arabian Resort.
+It is part of a more massive Madinat Jumeirah Arabian Resort.
 Bustling with tourists, restaurants, and shops, this market is modeled on an old fashioned Arabian market.
-However, in the old days, nothing was as luxurious (nor as air-conditioned) as this souk.
+However, in the past days, nothing was as luxurious (nor as air-conditioned) as this souk.
 Elite Souvenirs in Souk Madinat Jumeirah tend to be overpriced in comparison to similar items found in Karama.
 You are, however, less likely to be hassled by overbearing shopkeepers or pressured to purchase items because luxe shops are located in a resort setting.
 There are a number of restaurants and clubs at the souk, and you can easily spend half a day here.
 The outdoor area has a particularly lovely view of deluxe Burj al Arab.
 If you stay at the resort complex, abras (water taxis) are free.
-Abras take you from your hotel to souk, and for a fee, you can take an abra tour of the resort.
+Abras take you from your hotel to souk, and for a fee, you can choose an abra tour of the resort.
 It’s a nice touch, but very much a fairytale representation of what a traditional souk would look like.

 - Elite Dubai Mall, Sheikh Zayed Road, phone: +971-4-409-9000, Operating time: 10 - 0.